Patrick Jones (poet): Biography

 In 2014 The Forgotten, a Chartist musical co written with Drama lecturer Vanessa Dodd was performed at The Riverfront and other venues in the South Wales are to mark the 175th anniversary of The Chartist Rising.
 In March 2015 it was announced that Jones' play Before I leave would be part of the National Theatre of Wales' 5th Year programme.
 The play was inspired by The Cwm Taf Choir based in Merthyr Tydfil which is supported by The Alzheimer's Society.

 Jones worked with Rhiannon White Co Artistic Director of Common Wealth Theatre Company Summer 2015 in and around Blackwood, researching and developing his first play Everything Must Go which was resurrected for the second Velvet Coalmine festival.

 2016 saw the premiere of his new play Before I Leave produced by The National Theatre Wales.
 Based on research Jones undertook with various Dementia choirs and supported by The Alzheimer's Society Cymru, the play tells the story of a choir made up of members who live with dementia.
 It is currently being developed into a film.

 Rough Trade Books published a new collection of poetry 'My Bright Shadow' in May 2019.
 Written during his mother's battle with Leukaemia and after her death the work deals with grief, loss, healing and the power of words to bear witness to a life.

 A new album, Renegade Psalms was released in 2019.
 It is a collaboration with Jones and The Membranes singer and bassist John Robb, and featured eleven brand new tracks.
-A state of the nation address focusing on such issues as Brexit, austerity, the bedroom taxlins, housing inequality alongside hope, protest and love.
+A state of the nation address focusing on such issues as Brexit, austerity, the bedroom tax, housing inequality alongside hope, protest and love.